justingravely/justingravely/README.md

-- 👋 Hi, I’m Justin, or Snacks informally on the web.
+- 👋 Hi, I’m Justin, But I go by Wayne
-- 👀 My main interests are coding, gaming, character design, and exotic pets (spiders/lizards)
+- 👀 My main interests are coding and self improvement
-- 🌱 Learning all things needed to land my first frontEnd job.
+- 🌱 Learning all things needed to be an outstanding React Developer
-- 💞️ I’m open to collaborate on almost anything.
 - 📫 How to reach me:
-    - Best Way:
         Discord: snacks#6517
-    - Others
         Text: 919-753-3942
         Email: Justin426533@gmail.com